IASA2/Miscellaneous/Document Work List.md

 Obsoleted by RFC 3777

-RFC 3777 - IAB and IESG Selection, Confirmation, and Recall Process: Operation of the Nominating and Recall Committees Obsoleted by 7437 (which is on the list to revise)
+RFC 3777 - IAB and IESG Selection, Confirmation, and Recall Process: Operation of the Nominating and Recall Committees Obsoleted by RFC 7437 (which is on the list to revise)

+RFC 3668 - Intellectual Property Rights in IETF Technology Obsoleted by RFC 3979

+RFC 3979 - Intellectual Property Rights in IETF Technology Obsoleted by RFC 8179 (which is on the list to revise)

 ## ACTION NEEDED
 RFC 2418 - IETF Working Group Guidelines and Procedures